dougsweetser/Q/docs/About/professional_sketch.md

 Boston was the perfect city in the 1990s to study physics on the side.
-I took a Harvard Extension class on Special Relativity taught by Edwin F. Taylor as he was writing the book "Spacetime Physics" with Johnathon Wheeler.
+I took a Harvard Extension class on Special Relativity taught by Edwin F. Taylor as he was writing the book "Space-time Physics" with Johnathon Wheeler.
 Taylor would bring in a new chapter from Copy Copy, and we were assigned to critique it.
 Thus became my respectful skeptical analysis of physics.
 I decide to keep a day job, but work study physics in the background.